harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 #### Harness Platform

-- PodDisruptionBudgets can now be created using global and service-level overrides and are enabled by default for all supported services.
+- PodDisruptionBudgets can now be created using global and service-level overrides and can be enabled for supported services.
 (PL-56564, ZD-68426)

   At the global level, for all supported services